 It’s a cycle that — understandably — leads to burnout for many in the field.
 “I’ve noticed more dramatic and more widespread burnout, and not just with veterinarians, but with every position in the hospital,” Dr. Washington adds.

 This is especially true for client-facing employees at vet practices, who “often bear the brunt of pet parents’ frustrations when they are not able to get a sick pet in for an appointment or unable to speak with their vet in regards to test results in a timely fashion,” Dr. Altieri points out.
 Dr. Fox adds that veterinarians and vet techs “can sometimes end up being a punching bag for clients who are really upset or frustrated when they receive bad news or find out they cannot afford the necessary treatment for their pets.”

 This situational burnout is compounded the burnout many in the veterinary field already faced.
 “I think health professionals often experience a degree of compassion fatigue and burnout as a combination of the work being really difficult emotionally and on top of it you’re working a lot of hours, and you don’t necessarily have the time to practice any kind of self care,” she says.

 In fact, one in six veterinarians have contemplated suicide, according to an American Medical Veterinary Association report, and veterinarians are nearly three times more likely than the general public to die by suicide.
 “It’s a little bit of a powder keg; it can be very, very stressful and really sad some days,” Dr. Fox summarizes.
 “So I think when you combine all of those things together it’s definitely challenging.”

-On top of that relatively low pay, Dr. Fox says, is the “really high student debt burden that most veterinarians have, and so it’s just made certain parts of the country especially difficult to live and work in.”
+On top of those salary issues Dr. Fox says, is the “really high student debt burden that most veterinarians have, and so it’s just made certain parts of the country especially difficult to live and work in.”

 What Can Be Done?